Carpal tunnel surgeon in Kansas City

 However, once an injury develops, we quickly realize the extent that we rely on our hands.
 When even the most basic tasks become difficult because of a hand injury, it’s crucial to find a qualified orthopedic physician to help.

 Kansas City Orthopedic Alliance is the Midwest’s premier provider of orthopedic care.
-As the largest orthopedic practice in Kansas City, we treat thousands of patients each year across our 6 locations: Overland Park, Merriam, Leawood, Belton, Kansas City, and Blue Springs.
+As the largest orthopedic practice in Kansas City, we treat thousands of patients each year across our 5 locations: Overland Park, Leawood, Belton, Kansas City, and Blue Springs.
 Using the latest technology, our physicians can evaluate, diagnose, and treat nearly any type of hand or wrist injury.

 One of the most common injuries affecting the hands is carpal tunnel syndrome.
 In this blog, a carpal tunnel surgeon in Kansas City discusses everything you should know about this condition.